Please note that Tapas no longer supports Internet Explorer.

 At first, Tharald’s health seemed unchanged, but slowly, imperceptibly, he began to weaken.
 No one suspected foul play.
 Even Elric remained oblivious, too consumed by his own ambitions and concerns to notice the subtle decline.

-Celene remained in the dark as well, unaware that her father’s condition was the result of her mother’s hidden cruelty.
+Celene remained in the dark as well, unaware that her grandfather’s condition was the result of her mother’s hidden cruelty.
 Serelith, despite her sharp senses, could not uncover the truth either.
-The palace whispered with secrets, but this one stayed buried deep.
+The estate whispered with secrets, but this one stayed buried deep.

 As the weeks passed, Tharald’s strength diminished.
 His once-bright eyes dulled, and the energy that had carried him through the burdens of leadership faded into a fragile shadow.
 Yet Marlena’s facade remained flawless—concerned, attentive, a grieving wife to all who saw her.